Dublin mini marathon: ‘This year my daughter ran alongside me’

 Participants in the 2019 VHI Women’s Mini Marathon in Dublin on Sunday.
 Photograph: INPHO

-It was only when she went online to sign up for the 2019 event that she discovered her 15-year-old Claudia Scanlon was finally old enough to join her along the route.
+It was only when she went online to sign up for this year’s event that she discovered her 15-year-old daughter Claudia Scanlon was finally old enough to join her along the route.

-“It’s just the social capacity, sometimes she gets left out but I’m all about let’s look at what she can do.
-Let’s take her with us instead of sitting on the sidelines.”

-The pair were joined by friends from Debra Ireland, the charity which supports people living with the painful genetic skin condition epidermolysis bullosa (EB).
+Claudia suffers from the painful genetic skin condition epidermolysis bullosa (EB), otherwise known as butterfly disease.

+One of only 300 people in Ireland with the disease, she has a severe form of EB which means 80 per cent of her body is covered in wounds and even the slightest touch can cause severe pain.

-Scanlon, who will sit her junior cert this week, is determined to raise awareness around her condition so that one day a cure can be found.
+Claudia, who will sit her junior cert next week, is determined to raise awareness around her condition so that one day a cure can be found.
 “I think it’s incredibly important for someone with EB to participate in this event.
 It doesn’t matter whether you have a disability or not, once you put your mind to it you can do what you want.”

-Scanlon is one of only 300 people in Ireland with the butterfly skin disease and has to be bandaged almost from head to toe to protect her skin from blistering and wounds.

-She lives with a severe form of EB meaning 80 per cent of her body his covered in wounds and even the slightest touch can cause severe pain.
-Scanlon was also joined by her best friend Emma Grogan along the route.
+She was also joined by her best friend Emma Grogan along the route.
 “Once I don’t fall out of the wheelchair, I’ll be fine,” she jokes.

+Nearby, Charity Kanyama is grabbing some food with friends before setting off on the 10km route for the first time.

 After three years living in direct provision in Portlaoise, Kanyama is frustrated by the lack of educational opportunities open to asylum seekers.
 “No matter when we come from everyone needs an education.
 Even if you come from your country with your own education you don’t get what you want to do here unless you have qualifications in Ireland.”